patrick-barth/PARANOID/README.md

 ### --barcode_pattern

 A string that allows to adapt to other barcode patterns (default is iCLIP2).
-N represent the random barcodes and X represent the experimental barcode
+N represent the random barcodes and X represent the experimental barcode.
 Example for iCLIP:
 ```
 --barcode_pattern NNXXXXNNN